Nardo758/Apartment-Locator-AI-Scraper-Agent-Real/README.md

     SUPABASE_URL
     SUPABASE_SERVICE_ROLE_KEY

-The script will call the RPC rpc_bulk_upsert_properties by default.
+The script will call the RPC rpc_bulk_upsert_properties_v2 by default (accepts extended fields such as amenities, AI-derived pricing, and provenance).
 Modify the --rpc argument to change.

 ### Core Scraping Engine